EXPLAINER: Killer drones vie for supremacy over Ukraine

-They are precise, small in size, able to engage a target in relatively large numbers like a swarm of wasps and above all, they’re cheap.
+They are precise, small in size, able to effectively penetrate air defenses when fired in groups and, above all, they’re cheap.

-In Russia’s invasion of Ukraine, drones have cemented their reputation as a potent, hard-to-stop and cost-effective weapon to seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.
+In Russia’s invasion of Ukraine, killer drones have cemented their reputation as a potent, cost-effective weapon that can seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.

-They’re also quickly surpassing missiles as the remote weapon of choice because they can be put into any combat theater in greater numbers much more cheaply.
+They’re also quickly surpassing missiles as the remote weapon of choice.
+Known as “the poor man’s cruise missile,” the flying death machines can flood any combat theater much more cheaply.

-Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out key targets, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to defend against them.
+Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out power plants and other key infrastructure, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to take them out.

 HOW DO WARTIME DRONES WORK?

+Drones like the Shaheds are called loitering munitions by the military because when used at short range, they can hover over an area and then hit a target on an operator’s command.

-According to the Ukrainian online publication Defense Express, which cites Iranian data, the delta-wing Shahed is 3½ meters (11½ feet) long, 2.5½ meters (about 8 feet) wide and weighs approximately 200 kilograms (440 pounds).
+According to the Ukrainian online publication Defense Express, which cites Iranian data, the delta-wing Shahed is 3.5 meters (11½ feet) long, 2.5 meters (8 feet, 3 inches) wide and weighs approximately 200 kilograms (440 pounds).
 It’s powered by a 50-horsepower engine with a top speed of 185 kph (114 mph).

-Behnam Ben Taleblu, senior fellow at the Washington-based think tank Foundation for Defense of Democracies, said the drone has already been deployed in Yemen and in a deadly oil tanker attack last year.
-He said its range is about 1,000 kilometers (621 miles).
+The drone has previously been used in Yemen and in a deadly oil tanker attack last year, said Behnam Ben Taleblu, senior fellow at the Washington-based think tank Foundation for Defense of Democracies.

-The new drone technology does not need trained personnel to be sacrificed nor a huge amount of money spent on building sophisticated aircraft to reach a target.
+And while its range is about 1,000 kilometers (621 miles), drone expert Samuel Bendett with the CNA think tank, said the Shahed is being used in Ukraine at much shorter ranges.
+That’s because its GPS guidance system — which is vulnerable to jamming — isn’t very robust.

 “It is difficult to hit serious targets with such drones,” Bielieskov said.